-Alternatives to TDC are the MIRACLE heuristic \citep{Havasi2018MinimalRC} and IsoKL \citep{Flamich2022FastRE}.
-MIRACLE is not that effective in terms of controlling the range is outperformed by TDC (PSNR 29.48 vs. 32.11 dB).
-On the other hand, IsoKL imposes a stricter constraint by requiring that $D_{KL}$ is exactly the same across all dimensions.
-Iso-KL enforece the constraint well but has inferior performance (PSNR 30.45 vs. 32.11 dB).
-This is because IsoKL is not numerically stable and it discards the solution with $\sigma^2_i > 1$.
-In Appendix~\ref{app:smkl}, we propose a numerically stable version of Mean-KL \citep{Lin2023MinimalRC}, which is a IsoKL that supports grouping ($m>1$).
-However, it does not work well for ViT based models.
+Alternatives to TDC include the MIRACLE / HiFiC heuristic \citep{Havasi2018MinimalRC, Mentzer2020HighFidelityGI} and IsoKL \citep{Flamich2022FastRE}.
+MIRACLE / HiFiC is less effective at controlling the range and is outperformed by TDC (PSNR 29.48 vs. 32.11 dB).
+IsoKL imposes a stricter constraint by requiring that $R_i$ is identical across all dimensions.
+While IsoKL enforces this constraint effectively, its overall performance is worse (PSNR 30.45 vs. 32.11 dB) due to numerical instability and the exclusion of solutions with $\sigma_i^2 > 1$.
+In Appendix~\ref{app:smkl}, we propose a numerically stable version of Mean-KL \citep{Lin2023MinimalRC}, which extends IsoKL to support multi-dimensional codebooks ($m > 1$).
+However, it performs poorly for ViT-based models.

-\textbf{Alternatives to GQ} There are several stochastic alternatives to GQ, such as MRC, ORC, and A$^*$ coding \citep{havasi2018minimal,Theis2021AlgorithmsFT,Flamich2022FastRE,he2024accelerating}.
-In Table~\ref{tab:rec}, we compare these methods in terms of reconstruction quality.
-When applied to a TDC-constrained Gaussian VAE, GQ achieves the best PSNR, SSIM, and rFID.
-Besides, when grouping $m=1$, GQ can be implemented using bisect search.
-This means that GQ is asymptotically faster than MRC, ORC and A$^*$ coding (See Appendix~\ref{app:asycomplex}).